ChangLabSNU/VaxPress/docs/algorithmic_details.rst

 Adaptive Decrement of Mutation Rate
 -----------------------------------

-To improve optimization performance, it is crucial to create new populations that can compete effectively with previous generations.
+To achieve the best results, generating new populations that can effectively compete with their predecessors is essential.
+As the optimization process progresses, new populations with many mutations may not be selected due to their predecessors' high fitness.
+If the fitness score remains constant despite ongoing optimization, reducing the mutation rate to enhance the existing population is necessary.
-As the optimization process progresses, highly mutated new populations are less likely to be selected because the earlier sequences are already well-optimized.
-Therefore, if the current fitness score remains at a certain level even as optimization continues, it is necessary to *winddown* the mutation rate.
-In VaxPress, the *winddown trigger* represents the number of iterations with the same fitness score required to decrease the mutation rate, and the *winddown rate* is the factor by which the mutation rate is multiplied when the winddown is triggered.
+The ``--winddown-trigger`` parameter is the count of iterations with a constant fitness score that necessitates a decrease in the mutation rate.
+The ``--winddown-rate`` parameter is the factor by which the mutation rate is reduced when the winddown is activated.